openlilylib/scholarly/editorial-functions/README.md

 # scholarLY: Editorial Functions

-Editorial functions can be used to indicate certain critical changes made to musical scores.
-They can be applied concurrently with annotations, or standalone through hooks provided by the *scholarLY* library.
-Global changes, such as the toggling of all editorial changes, will affect all editorial functions the same.
+Editorial functions can be used to apply and organize certain critical changes made to musical scores.
+They can be implemented concurrently with annotations or through their own standalone hooks.
+Global changes, such as the toggling of all editorial changes, will affect all editorial functions (with annotation or standalone) the same. *scholarLY* provides a set of built-in options and uses *openLilyLib*'s `\registerOption`/`\setOption`/etc. infrastructure to handle all options and to potentially create new ones.

 ## Using Editorial Functions